NO entry fees for 2019!!

 **NEW** Science investigation booklet (PDF) – Help your students plan and succeed!

-Find out more about these events in the 2017 Science Fair manual.
+***NEW*** Find out more about these events in the 2019 Science Fair book.

 Objectives of the Science Fair